wsshin/SellmeierFit.jl/docs/src/index.md

 # SellmeierFit.jl

-*Julia package to fit lossless refractive index data to the Sellmeier equation.*
+*Julia package for fitting lossless refractive index data to the Sellmeier equation.*

 ## Overview of the Sellmeier equation
 The Sellmeier equation is a widely used equation describing refractive index ``n`` as a function of wavelength ``λ``.
 It is used in the wavelength range where the material is lossless (i.e., ``k(λ) = 0`` for complex refractive index ``n(λ) - ⅈ k(λ)``).
 The equation is typically expressed as